ipython/ipyparallel/docs/source/examples.rst

 SGE Deployments
 ---------------

 On systems which use SGE as the scheduler, ``SGECluster`` can be used.
+Note that Grid Engine has a slightly involved `history
+<https://en.wikipedia.org/wiki/Univa_Grid_Engine#History>`_ , so there are a
+variety of Grid Engine derivatives. ``SGECluster`` can be used for any derivative of Grid Engine, for example: SGE (Son of Grid Engine), Oracle Grid Engine, Univa Grid Engine.

-SGE systems have a lot of flexibility in how they are configured, hence it is not possible to use the ``memory`` keyword argument to automatically specify the amount of RAM requested.
+Because the variety of Grid Engine derivatives and configuration deployments, it is not possible to use the ``memory`` keyword argument to automatically specify the amount of RAM requested.
 Instead, you specify the resources desired according to how your system is configured, using the ``resource_spec`` keyword argument, in addition to the ``memory`` keyword argument (which is used by Dask internally for memory management, see `this